Sorokintech/weather-app/README.md

 ## Stack

-This project has been built with React, Styled-Components for CSS and [using weatherstack API](https://weatherstack.com).
+This project has been built with React, Styled-Components for CSS and [weatherstack API](https://weatherstack.com).

 ### Preview of the website